-In 2018, the Stadler Center for Poetry & Literary Arts celebrated twenty-five years of supporting poets and poetry.
+In 2018, the Stadler Center for Poetry & Literary Arts celebrated thirty years of supporting poets and poetry.
 The idea for the Stadler Center originated in 1985, when English professor John Wheatcroft proposed a center for poetry that would provide a home for Bucknell's several existing poetry programs.
 Since the 1950's, Bucknell had been bringing poets of national stature to campus under what was then called "The English Department Series of Poetry Readings."
 In 1977, professors Karl Patten and Robert Love Taylor founded West Branch, then a semiannual magazine publishing poetry and fiction by writers from all over the United States, and a related annual two-day poetry festival.
 In 1982, Wheatcroft established the Poet-in-Residence program, which brings a distinguished poet to campus during the spring semester.
 In 1985, he founded the Bucknell Seminar for Younger poets, which gathers a dozen promising undergraduate poets from Bucknell and other schools for three weeks of intensive study each June.

 Formally established and dedicated in 1988 with the generous assistance of Bucknell alumnus Jack Stadler '40 and his wife Ralynn, the Stadler Center for Poetry brought the University's existing poetry programs together under one roof and under a central administrative structure.
 Bucknell Hall, a historic, recently renovated campus building, became the Center's home.
 A chapel and recital hall in its former life, the Hall features an expansive auditorium on its first floor, providing an ideal space for poetry readings.
 Its basement houses faculty and administrative offices and the Mildred Martin Library and Lounge, containing a collection of contemporary poetry titles and standard reference works.
 A major benefactor of the Center, professor of English Mildred Martin taught modern poetry and fiction at Bucknell for over thirty years.